Angela Moore

-Angela Moore is an American politician serving as a Democratic member of the Georgia House of Representatives, representing District 90 since March 2021.
-She assumed office following a victory in a 2021 special election.
+Angela Moore is an American politician serving as a Democratic member of the Georgia House of Representatives, since March 2021.
+She assumed office following a victory in a 2021 special election in District 90.

 Controversies

 In 2024, Moore faced criticism for falsely claiming to be a member of the sorority Delta Sigma Theta.
 Moore apologized after the sorority asserted that there were "no records to support her membership."
 She also apologized for lying about her status as a veteran and an OB-GYN.